Donaim/proviral-pres1/slides.md

 - Proviral pipeline runs QC (quality checks).

-- Proviral pipeline strips off primers.
+- Proviral pipeline trims primers off.

 TODO: what are primers and how to eat them?